snoyes-mmit/production-design/README.md

 Reverse the order of the header section.
 Instead of the logo on the right, design would like the logo on the left and the 'Local Coverage Update' to the right.

-Adjust the border radius on the 'Local Coverage Update' container so the curved edge is on the lower right-side corner.
+Adjust the border radius on the 'Local Coverage Update' container so the curved edge is on the lower left corner.

 Update the 'Channel' and 'Coverage' headers color from its current #d3d3d3 hex value to #58595b.